Features

 • Download the pivot view as a CSV.

-To enable this feature, set EXPLORER_CHARTS_ENABLED setting to True and install the plotting libraries matplotlib and seaborn with
+To enable this feature, set EXPLORER_CHARTS_ENABLED setting to True and install the plotting library matplotlib with:

 pip install "django-sql-explorer[charts]"

-This will add the “Pie chart” and the “Line chart” tabs alongside the “Preview” and the “Pivot” tabs in the query results view.
+This will add the “Line chart” and “Bar chart” tabs alongside the “Preview” and the “Pivot” tabs in the query results view.

 • Explorer will save a snapshot of every query you execute so you can recover lost ad-hoc queries, and see what you’ve been querying.